Birdsboro station (Reading Railroad): Main Line station

 The Reading built a Birdsboro station (1878, demolished?) on its Main Line in Exeter Township, on the opposite side of the river from the borough, and just east of its Schuylkill River Bridge - Birdsboro.

 The Reading Railroad filed for bankruptcy in 1971, and was merged with the Pennsylvania Railroad to form Conrail, in 1976.
-Passenger service on the Reading's Main Line was assumed by the Southeast Pennsylvania Transportation Authority and provided by SEPTA diesel service.
+Passenger service on the Reading's Main Line was assumed by SEPTA and provided by SEPTA diesel service.
 SEPTA cancelled rail service on the line in 1981, replacing it with bus service.
 Conrail was broken up in 1999, and its assets divided between Norfolk Southern Railway and CSX Transportation.

 Wilmington & Northern Railroad

-"The Wilmington & Northern Railroad, [opened] in 1870, extending from Birdsboro southwardly to Chester county line, a distance of ten miles."
+"The Wilmington & Northern Railroad opened in 1870, extending from Birdsboro southwardly to Chester county line, a distance of ten miles."
 Brothers Edward and George Brooke were third generation Birdsboro ironmakers, and consolidated their holdings in 1871 as the E. & G. Brooke Iron Company (later Birdsboro Steel).
 The Wilmington & Northern began as a freight line, providing access to the Brookes' iron ore mines in southern Berks County, and transporting their workers back and forth.

 Following the W & N's merger with the Reading Railroad, the line was extended another 53.6 mi to Wilmington, Delaware.
 Passenger service was established between the City of Reading and Wilmington in 1878.
 The Reading's Wilmington & Northern Division divided at Birdsboro, either crossing the Schuylkill River to merge with the Reading's Main Line; or making a 90 degree turn west, as the Reading's Belt Line.

 The Wilmington & Northern Railroad, built through the Hay Creek Valley, opened a line to Birdsboro in 1870.
 George and Edward Brooke were early investors of the company.
 Following its merger with the Reading Railroad, the Wilmington & Northern tracks served as the route of the Belt Line, a freight track used to avoid the congested Reading area.
 Passenger service ended on the "W & N" in 1949.